 When establishing the ABS definition and required components, various aspects were discussed to improve clarity on the application of the guidance.

-Determination of “Assets” Backing Securities: Although the definition of an asset detailed in SSAP No. 4—Assets and Nonadmitted Assets, is applied throughout the statutory accounting principles, the question was raised as to where the asset definition would be applied in determining a qualifying ABS.
+Determination of “Assets” Backing Securities: Although the definition of an asset detailed in SSAP No. 4—Assets and Nonadmitted Assets, is applied throughout statutory accounting principles, the question was raised as to where the asset definition would be applied in determining a qualifying ABS.
 For example, an entity that expects to have subsequent receivables from future operations does not have recognized “assets” from those expectations as the requirements of the asset definition have not been met.
 However, if that entity were to sell the rights to future cash flows from expected operations, the selling entity would receive cash (a qualifying asset), and the acquiring entity would also have a recognized asset from the acquired right to future cash flows.

 For purposes of qualifying as an “asset” permitted in an ABS structure, the definition of an asset must be met by the ABS Issuer.
 In some situations, particularly when the asset represents a right to future cash flows, the asset may not be in a form that could be liquidated to provide payment towards the debt obligations.
 (For example, if the asset represents acquired rights to future royalties, those royalty rights would have to materialize to have liquid assets available toward the debt obligations.)
 The ability to liquidate the backing collateral asset at a single point in time does not impact the structural determination of whether the issued security meets the definition of an ABS provided that the assets are expected to produce meaningful cash flows to service the debt terms.
 Additionally, the inability to liquidate the assets backing the instrument may impact the assessment of what constitutes substantive credit enhancement.
 Failure of cash flows to materialize may impact recoverability and require impairment of an ABS.

 There is no requirement for a collateral asset backing an ABS structure to qualify as an admitted asset under statutory accounting.
 Assessing whether the underlying asset qualifies for admittance is not necessary as non-financial assets backing ABS must meet the meaningful cash-generating criteria.
-If the structure fails to meet the meaningful cash-generating requirement, the instrument does not qualify for reporting on Schedule D-1.
-Note that statutory accounting has not historically restricted bonds backed by inadmissible assets from being admissible either, nor has it included any kind of evaluation of the cash flow producing ability of underlying assets.
-The proposed bond definition adds a requirement to evaluate the cash flow producing ability of the underlying collateral, but continues to recognize that assets that may not be admissible if held individually on an insurer’s balance sheet, may be well suited to support bond-like cash flows when securitized in large numbers with appropriate structuring (e.g. prioritization of cash flows).
+If the structure fails to meet the meaningful cash-generating requirement, the instrument does not qualify for reporting as a bond on Schedule D-1.
+Statutory accounting has not historically restricted bonds backed by inadmissible assets from being admissible, nor has it included any kind of evaluation of the cash flow producing ability of underlying assets.
+The principles-based bond definition adds a requirement to evaluate the cash flow producing ability of the underlying collateral, but continues to recognize that assets that may not be admissible if held individually on an insurer’s balance sheet, may be well suited to support bond-like cash flows when securitized in large numbers with appropriate structuring (e.g. prioritization of cash flows).

 Determining Whether the Structure Reflects “Financial” or “Non-Financial” Assets: The definition of a “financial asset” has previously been adopted from U.S. GAAP and is reflected in SSAP No. 103R—Transfers and Servicing of Financial Assets and Extinguishments of Liabilities as cash, evidence of an ownership interest in an entity, or a contract that conveys to one entity a right 1) to receive cash or another financial instrument from a second entity or 2) to exchange other financial instruments on potentially favorable terms with the second entity.